postgres/postgres/documentation/docs/index.md

 * Keys in the local keyfile are stored unencrypted.
 For better security we recommend using the Key management storage.
 * System tables are currently not encrypted.
+* `pg_rewind` doesn't work with encrypted WAL for now.
+We plan to fix it in future releases.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
 Our benchmark tests show less than 10% performance overhead for most situations.
 However, in some specific applications such as those using JSONB operations, performance degradation might be higher.